Stable Angina Treatment: Key Practices for Effective Management

 Understand Stable Angina: Causes and Symptoms

-Stable chest pain is a common sign of coronary artery disease (CAD), and it can be quite concerning.
+Stable chest pain is a common sign of (CAD), and it can be quite concerning.
 This discomfort arises when the heart muscle doesn't receive enough oxygen-rich blood, especially during times of physical exertion or emotional stress.
 Here are some key symptoms to be aware of:

 • Chest pain or discomfort, often described as pressure or squeezing.